 In the Ugarta or taboos of the Kings of Ireland the Feast of Tara is also predominantly associated with law:

-For when those kings consumed the Feast of Tara they used to settle the affairs of Ireland for seven years, so that debts, suits, and adjustments used not to be submitted for judgment until the next feast seven years later (Dillon “The Taboos of the Kings of Ireland.”
+For when those kings consumed the Feast of Tara they used to settle the affairs of Ireland for seven years, so that debts, suits, and adjustments used not to be submitted for judgment until the next feast seven years later.9) (Dillon.
+“The Taboos of the Kings of Ireland.”
 Proceedings of the Royal Irish Academy.
-LIV section C no.1 (May, 1941): 1-36, 25).
+LIV section C no.1 (May, 1941): 1-36, 25.

-There are also associations with Samain and sovereignty, in the ritual marriage between the king and the sovereignty goddess, a ritual which apparently took place at Samain, and at Tara, among other places, as the feis Temra.
+There are also associations with Samain and sovereignty.
+The ritual marriage between the king and the sovereignty goddess took place at Samain, and at Tara, among other places, as the feis Temra.
 The word feis, the verbal noun of the verb foaid “to sleep,” has strong sexual connotations.
 We also have some intriguing references to Samain in the Scála Chonchobuir / Tidings of Conchobar Son of Ness:

 Conchobar im fessin no gaibed in samuin doib fo dagin, terchomraic in tsluaig moir.
 Ba hecen in tsochaide mor do airichill. fo bith cech fer do Ultaib na tairchebad aidchi samna dochum nEmna. no gatta ciall de 7 focherte a fert 7 a lecht 7 a lie arnabarach.

 Airichill mor didu for Conchobar.
 No noisigthe leis na tri lae ria samain 7 na tri laa iar samain fri tomailt i tig Conchobair.